jaelle/ACT-R/extras/act-touch/readme.txt

 To use ACT-Touch the act-touch.lisp file must be loaded after loading ACT-R.

+The easiest way to do that is to use the ACT-R command require-extra like
+this:

+(require-extra "act-touch")

+That will load both the act-touch and the virtual-multitouch-device files.
+Putting that in any model file which uses the extension would make sure it gets loaded when needed without having to move or load files.

-The easiest way to do that is to place the act-touch.lisp file into the ACT-R user-loads directory so that it will be loaded automatically after the main ACT-R files have been loaded.
+Another way to do that is to place the act-touch.lisp file into the ACT-R user-loads directory so that it will be loaded automatically after the main ACT-R files have been loaded.
 The virtual-multitouch-device.lisp file may be placed there as well if one wants to use that device for model interactions.